titoBouzout/angelia.io/readme.md

 });
 ```

-Then, on client you may write something like:
+Then, on client you may write something like

 ```JavaScript
 import WebSocketClient from 'angelia.io/client';